PromptShield logo PromptShield

 Severity: HIGH

-Detects binary encoding using invisible characters such as:
+Detects binary encoding using invisible Unicode characters.

-• Hangul filler
+• Hangul filler characters

 Example: